mlodamrowa/project-1/README.md

 ## General info
 This project is simple forum.
 In this you can read / add the content of articles, comment.
+Link to a functioning website: http://testgit.cba.pl/.
+Username(admin) and password(admin123) for the admin panel.

 ## Features
 * login system